SangeethDarsanS/TCP-connection-between-one-server-and-five-clients-in-a-wired-network-topology/README.md

 ### ✅ How to Use

-1. Save the above as `README.md` in your GitHub repo.
-2. Create a folder called `screenshots` inside your repo.
-3. Place NAM simulation screenshots there.
-4. Commit everything to your GitHub repository.
+1. Commit everything to your GitHub repository.
-5. Also check wheather the Xming file is running
+2. Also check wheather the Xming file is running